Alvarado08/weather-app/README.md

 ## Motivation

-Who wants to see a complex, colorful and enourmous UI for a Weather App right?
-A minimalist and simple apperance is all you need for an unforgettable user experience and straight to the point purpose.
+Who wants to see a complex and colorful UI for a Weather App right?
+A minimalist and captivating apperance is all you need for an unforgettable UX and straight to the point purpose.

 ## Description